FogSecurity/aws-size/README.md

 Limit: 10,000 characters
 Note: If policies are saved via CLI or SDK, white space is preserved.
 This operation can be called from the management account or a member account if proper permissions are delegated.
 [Organizations Limits Documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html#min-max-values)

+### Systems Manager Parameter Store Parameter (Region Specific)

+Limit: 4 KB (Standard)
+Limit: 8 KB (Advanced)
+Note: Decryption may be necessary to determine accurate size of parameters.

+### Lambda Environment Variables (Region Specific)

+Limit: 4 KB
+Note: Decryption may be necessary to determine accurate size of environment variables.
+The 4 KB limit is a combined limit for all variables.

+### Secrets Manager Secrets (Region Specific)

+Limit: 65,536 bytes
+Note: To accurately determine size of secrets, `secretsmanager:GetSecretValue` and `kms:Decrypt` may be needed.
+Check IAM permissions for aws-size.